-All entrance exams are timed test.
-Students should prepare themselves and practice taking these test.
+All entrance exams are timed tests.
+Students should prepare themselves and practice taking these tests.

-TRANSFER CREDIT FOR STUDENTS WITH COLLEGE CREDITS/DEGREES FROM ACCREDITED US INSTITUTIONS - College Catalog Statement:
+TRANSFER CREDIT FOR STUDENTS WITH COLLEGE CREDITS/DEGREES FROM ACCREDITED US INSTITUTIONS-College Catalog Statement:

-• HCCC will accept up to 30 credits of general education and prerequisite courses, provided that the course work at the previous institution was comparable to course work at HCCC, and the student achieved a grade of "C" or better at the former institution. • For the associate degree, the student must fulfill the HCCC residency requirement of a minimum of 30 credits, of which at least 12 credits must be in major-required courses. • For certificate programs, students must complete all specialization courses at HCCC.
+• HCCC will accept up to 30 credits of general education and prerequisite courses, provided that the course work at the previous institution was comparable to course work at HCCC, and the student achieved a grade of "C" or better at the former institution.
+For the Associate Degree, the student must fulfill the HCCC residency requirement of a minimum of 30 credits, of which at least 12 credits must be in major-required courses.
+For Certificate Programs, students must complete all specialization courses at HCCC.